CBDB20260429/cocraft/docs/story-graph-schema-proposal.md

 for transcript analysis.
 This proposal treats the richer ontology as the primary database model.
-Any UI graph should render directly from concrete story objects such as `Character`, `Place`, `Quest`, `Conflict`, `Scene`, `Event`, and `Revelation`, with provenance available through `TranscriptSpan` and episode/source metadata.
+Any UI graph should render directly from concrete story objects such as `Character`, `Place`, `Quest`, `Conflict`, `Scene`, `Event`, and `Revelation`, with provenance available through timing and summary fields on typed nodes, relationships, and episode/source metadata.

 ## Extraction Order

 Recommended phased extraction:

 1. Parse all transcript files locally for prompt construction and metadata.
-2. Store `TranscriptSource`, `Episode`, and extracted `TranscriptSpan` nodes.
+2. Store `TranscriptSource` and `Episode` nodes.
 3. Extract canonical entities: people, characters, places, factions, items.
 4. Extract scenes, events, quests, conflicts, and revelations.
-5. Attach evidence and confidence to interpreted nodes and relationships at the span/source level.
+5. Attach evidence and confidence to interpreted nodes and relationships at the node, relationship, and source level.
 6. Render UI views directly from the typed graph nodes and relationships.

 ## Why This Shape Fits These Transcripts